1LioNN/CaRnS/doc/sprint0/PB.md

 ---
 ## **Renter**

-As a **Renter**, I want to be able to view date availabilities for the vehicle so that I can determine if the vehicle will suit my needs
+As a **Renter**, I want to be able to view date availabilities for the vehicle so that I can determine if the vehicle will suit my needs (S)

 *Criteria of Success*
 - Renter can open listing see availability of the vehicle on a calendar